loryruta/vren/README.md

 ## Directory structure
 - `docs`: github-pages website
-- `vren`: the renderer's library
+- `vren`: the renderer's library code
-- `vren_demo`: a demonstration executable that shows off the features of vren
+- `vren_demo`: the demonstration executable code meant to show off the features of vren
 - `vren_test`: unit tests

 ## How to build